midtown-ai/www/docs/glossary/c.md

 ## Cohere AI Company

- Cohere (stylized as co:here) is a Canadian startup that provides [Natural Language Processing] models that help companies improve human-machine interactions.
+ Cohere (stylized as co:here) is a Canadian startup that provides [Natural Language Processing (NLP)] models that help companies improve human-machine interactions.
 Cohere was founded in 2019 by Aidan Gomez, Ivan Zhang, and Nick Frosst.

  More at:

   * [https://cohere.ai/](https://cohere.ai/)

  See also [C], [Company]